+The Trustee expects the Fiduciary Manager to take their policy and stewardship priorities into account as part of its own stewardship activities and manager selection.
 The Trustee reviews, monitors and challenges the Fiduciary Manager where necessary in relation to the voting and engagement activities of the Fiduciary Manager and the Underlying Investment Managers.